 The importance of Project Management Planning

 Project planning is one of the most important aspects of managing a project.
 Without it, you would be at risk for failing to meet deadlines and goals, or even worse: wasting time and money on projects that don’t deliver results.
+This highlights why planning is important in project management- it creates a roadmap that guides the team toward successful outcomes.

 Gives your project a baseline to work with

 The project plan is essentially an outline of what you need to do, who will be responsible for each task, and at what time.
 It’s a blueprint that provides you with a baseline from which to work.
 Your team can use it as a guide while they complete their tasks.
+This is where planning in project management plays a critical role, helping to define a clear path and setting measurable expectations from the start.

 Your project plan will include: